ManishPrasadGupta/ManishPrasadGupta/README.md

 - Exploring **PostgreSQL** to enhance my backend development skills.
 - Diving deeper into the field of **Security Engineering** to grow my expertise in cybersecurity.

+## Fun Fact 💡
-## Fun Fact: I’m also a UI/UX designer, bringing creativity and functionality together for intuitive user experiences!
+I’m also a UI/UX designer, bringing creativity and functionality together for intuitive user experiences!

 ## Languages & Tools 🛠️